jonas-schievink/irq/README.md

 ## Rust version support

-This crate supports the 3 latest stable Rust releases.
-Bumping the minimum supported Rust version (MSRV) is not considered a breaking change as long as these 3 versions are still supported.
+This crate targets stable Rust.
+No guarantees are made beyond that, so the minimum supported version might be bumped as needed.

 The MSRV is also explicitly tested against in [.travis.yml](.travis.yml).